Guidance

 Any concerns or complaints about the inspection should be raised immediately with the lead inspector during the inspection.

 If there are any concerns that it is not possible to resolve with the lead inspector during the inspection, the headteacher, another senior leader, the local authority or a trust representative can contact a senior Ofsted leader using the number provided as part of the notification process.
+In exceptional circumstances, this might lead to the inspection being paused.

 If an issue remains unresolved, the school or responsible body can contact Ofsted on the working day after the end of the inspection.
 This is an opportunity for the school to raise informal concerns about the inspection process or outcomes, ask about next steps or highlight information that they feel was not fully considered during the inspection.
-This will be directed to an inspector who is independent of the inspection, to discuss and to resolve, where appropriate, at the earliest opportunity.
+This will be directed to a senior inspector who is independent of the inspection, to discuss and to resolve, where appropriate, at the earliest opportunity.

 Further guidance